 Many people get hurt in relationships.
-This is not something that is uniquely your experience.
+It is not something that is uniquely your experience.

 When you trust your partner, they will be more inclined to trust you.